arielstitt/Resume/Ariel_Stitt_resume.md

 - Expanded the knowledge base by organizing the first off-campus field trip
 - Helped 20+ students on 5 projects increasing in difficulty over a 12 weeks period

-**ShowNets**, Atlanta, GA | shownets.net
+### ShowNets, Atlanta, GA | shownets.net

 	Network Technician, November 2016 - Present

-Coordinated with A/V teams for VMworld, AWS re:Invent, and Dreamforce Identified and organized equipment needs for floors with up to 60 rooms Amplified connectivity for conventions accommodating up to 170,000 people
+- Coordinated with A/V teams for VMworld, AWS re:Invent, and Dreamforce
+- Identified and organized equipment needs for floors with up to 60 rooms
+- Amplified connectivity for conventions accommodating up to 170,000 people

-	The Home Depot, Marietta, GA | homedepot.com Technical Support, November - June 2017
+	#### The Home Depot, Marietta, GA | homedepot.com
+	Technical Support, November - June 2017
 Increased troubleshooting metrics from 250 tickets to 480 tickets per month Achieved top 3 employees of technical support within 3 months of employment